americocunhajr/SpringpotTune/README.md

 - [Funding](#funding)

 ### Overview
-**SpringpotFit** was developed to tune fractional-order controllers for dynamical systems by solving nonconvex optimization problems via the cross-entropy method.
+**SpringpotFit** was developed to calibrate fractional-order rheological models with time-dependent order using the cross-entropy method.
+Such a model is suitable for describe the complex mechanical behavior of polymers.
 The underlying results are reported in the following publication:
 More details are in the following paper:
-- *J. C. C. Basilio, J. G. Telles Ribeiro, T. R. Oliveira and A. Cunha Jr, Optimal tunning of fractional controllers via cross-entropy method, 2024 (under review)*
+- *J. G. Telles Ribeiro and A. Cunha Jr, Advanced creep modeling of polypropylene: A variable-order fractional calculus approach, 2024 (under review)*

 Preprint available <a href="https://hal.archives-ouvertes.fr/xxx" target="_blank">here</a>.